wvanderwey/ROP/ROP-output-details.md

 ### lostHumanReads directory

 The directory contains the output of Step 2 (Remap to human sequences).
-It contains details about the number of unmapped reads mapped to the human references (lost human reads).
 The lost human reads mapped to the human reference genome are saved into the `_genome.sam` and reads mapped to the transcriptome reference are saved into the `_transcriptome.sam`.

+### lostRepeatSequences directory

+The directory contains the output of Step 3 (Map to repeat sequences).
+Reads mapped to the repeat sequences are saved into the  `_blastFormat6.csv` in [tabular output format 6](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6).